 3. Create a budget with apps like Mint

 Mint is a free budgeting app that helps you track your spending and save money.
 It also connects to your bank accounts to show you what’s going on with your finances.

-With Mint, you can create different budgets for different categories of expenses like rent, food, entertainment and student loan payments.
+With Mint, you can create different budgets for different categories of expenses like rent, food, entertainment, and student loan payments.

-Mint makes it easy for users to add their credit cards into the app so they can easily keep track of their spending habits as well as try to pay down debt without incurring interest charges or late fees from credit card companies if they don’t pay their bill on time.
+Mint makes it easy for users to add their credit cards into the app so they can easily keep track of their spending habits as well as try to pay down debt without incurring interest charges or late fees from credit card companies if they don’t pay their bills on time.

 You’ve got the right idea: saving money takes a lot of willpower.
 That’s why it’s important to make it as easy as possible for yourself by opening a dedicated savings account and putting in place an automatic transfer from your checking account every month.
 This way, you won’t even have to think about it—the money will be there when you need it with no effort on your part.